Published 16 March 2020. Effective as of 16 April 2020. These Terms replace and supersede all prior versions.

 7.2 Credit Card Information.
-You authorize us to store your payment method and use it in connection with your use of the Services and Software as described in your Subscription and Cancellation Terms.
-To avoid interruption of your service, we may participate in programs supported by your card provider to try to update your payment information.
-You authorize us to continue billing your account with the updated information that we obtain.
+You authorise us to store your payment method and use it in connection with your use of the Services and Software as described in your Subscription and Cancellation Terms.
+To avoid interruption of your service, we may participate in programmes supported by your card provider to try to update your payment information.
+You authorise us to continue billing your account with the updated information that we obtain.

 8. Your Warranty and Indemnification Obligations.

 8.1 Warranty.
-By uploading your Content to the Services or Software, you agree that you have: (A) all necessary licenses and permissions to use and Share your Content; and (B) the rights necessary to grant the licenses in the Terms.
+By uploading your Content to the Services or Software, you agree that you have: (A) all necessary licences and permissions to use and Share your Content; and (B) the rights necessary to grant the licences in the Terms.

 8.2 Indemnification.
-You will indemnify us and our subsidiaries, affiliates, officers, agents, employees, partners, and licensors from any claim, demand, loss, or damage, including reasonable attorneys’ fees, arising out of or related to your Content, Creative Cloud Customer Fonts, your use of the Services or Software (as applicable), or your violation of the Terms.
-We have the right to control the defense of any claim, action, or matter subject to indemnification by you with counsel of our own choosing.
-You will fully cooperate with us in the defense of any such claim, action, or matter.
+You will indemnify us and our subsidiaries, affiliates, officers, agents, employees, partners and licensors from any claim, demand, loss or damage, including reasonable solicitors’ fees, arising out of or related to your Content, Creative Cloud Customer Fonts, your use of the Services or Software (as applicable) or your violation of the Terms.
+We have the right to control the defence of any claim, action or matter subject to indemnification by you with counsel of our own choosing.
+You will fully cooperate with us in the defence of any such claim, action or matter.